junxit/us-congress-bills-115/metadata.md

 - 2018-10-12 — Placed on the House Calendar, Calendar No. 189.
 - 2018-10-12 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-988.
 - 2018-10-12 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-988.
+- 2018-12-10 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2018-12-10 — Considered as unfinished business. (consideration: CR H9802-9803)
+- 2018-12-10 — Considered under suspension of the rules. (consideration: CR H9781-9782)
+- 2018-12-10 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+792.
+- 2018-12-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-12-10 — Mr. Bishop (UT) moved to suspend the rules and agree to the resolution, as amended.
+- 2018-12-10 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 385 - 1, 2 Present (Roll no. 426). (text: CR H9781)
+- 2018-12-10 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 385 - 1, 2 Present (Roll no. 426).(text: CR H9781)